seancorc/Hanger/README.md

 ### Data Management & Networking:
 **Networking Layer:**
-I have split the networking layer into 3 parts:
+I have split the networking layer into 3 parts: 1.
+Request creation, 2.
+Request execution, 3.
+Operations.
-1. Request creation
-2. Request execution
-3. Operations
 This separation of concerns paired with the Promises pod allows network requests to be made and handled effortlessly.
 Example Use:
 ```Swift